 Lewiston police investigate reports of gunfire

 Apr.
-1—LEWISTON — Gunfire was reported downtown early Thursday morning, but police found no evidence that shots had been fired.
+2—LEWISTON — Gunfire was reported downtown early Thursday morning, but police found no evidence that shots had been fired.

 Several people reported about midnight that they heard five or six shots being fired along Pine Street in the area of Shawmut and Howard streets.

-There were no reports of anyone struck by gunfire, but police scrambled to the area, combing Pine Street and nearby neighborhoods for a shooter.
+There were no reports of anyone struck by gunfire, but police combed Pine Street and nearby neighborhoods for a shooter.

 According to Lewiston Police Lt.
 David St. Pierre, officers scoured the area for hours but found no shell casings or other signs that shots had been fired.
-Although several people reported hearing the shots, none claimed to have seen a shooter in the area.
+Although several people reported hearing the shots, none claimed to have seen a shooter.

 Police were continuing to investigate later Thursday.